carlincb/README_Generator/README.md

 ## Tests

-Tests can be completed using JEST.
+Tests can be completed using https://jestjs.io/.

 ## Questions